River Oaks FAQs

 How Long Will I Be at River Oaks?

 Treatment lengths are based on the individual needs of each patient.
 The truth of the matter is, though, studies have shown that the longer someone stays in treatment, the better the chances are for long-term recovery.

-If an individual stays in treatment for an uninterrupted span of 90 days or more, their chances of long-term recovery increases significantly.
+If an individual stays in treatment for an uninterrupted span of 90 days or more, their chance of long-term recovery increases significantly.

 Is Medication-Assisted Treatment Available?

 Yes, we use certain addiction treatment medications when they are needed and determined to be appropriate by our medical team.
 These medications include naltrexone (Vivitrol), suboxone, and others.

 Yes.
 At River Oaks, we operate under the federal laws of HIPPA and 42 CFR.
 You will be asked if you would like to sign an ROI (release of information document) in order for your information to be shared with specific loved ones.
 You’ll have the right to sign and/or agree to the ROI in the scope of any information that they choose.

 If you would like us to share your information with a designated loved one, we will do so according to your wishes laid out when signing the ROI.
 If not, no information will be shared whatsoever with anyone, regardless of their relationship with you.

 Yes.
 We have a case management team on staff who can assist you in contacting your employer about FMLA, leave of absence, and other options so that you can focus on your recovery during your stay at River Oaks, rather than worrying about employment issues.

 Can My Family Visit Me While in Treatment?
 How Often?